Understanding Composite Fence Pickets, brushed concrete, fencing covering

 Step-by-Step Guide to Installing Composite Fence Pickets

-- Plan your fence layout and obtain necessary permits
+- Plan your fence and get permits if needed

-- Set concrete posts and allow them to cure
+- Set posts in concrete and let them dry

-- Add any finishing touches like post caps or decorative elements
+- Add finishing touches like caps or decorations

 - Post hole digger